lightscapevr/website/markdown/getting-started.md

 # Requirements

 * OS: Currently only works on Windows.
 If you want Mac support and you are willing to sponsor the necessary equipment, please get in touch.
+Note that OS X and VR are, as of 2019, not working well together.
+If you can show us a combination of software/hardware that works well, we can consider supporting it.
 * VR headsets: HTC Vive or Oculus Touch.
 Windows Mixed Realities headsets work, but they're not officially supported.
 * Software: Only SketchUp 2017 and 2018 are currently supported.
-We are considering support for Autodesk Revit.
+We are considering support for Autodesk Revit or a standalone version that is able to import a variety of formats.
+Get in touch with us if you want to let us know how would you like to use VR Sketch.

 # Downloading and installing